Please have a read of our frequently asked questions below. Alternatively, contact us if you require further information:

 The Retrogenix team will share the results of the background screen before progressing to the full screen.
 We will also keep you updated of how the project is progressing during the full primary and confirmatory screens.

 Any ligand can be screened for interactions against the Retrogenix cell microarrays as long as a suitable system exists to detect gain-of-binding.
-Retrogenix has successfully found plasma membrane receptors for labelled small molecules, antibodies, antibody fragments and antibody-drug conjugates (ADCs), viruses and virus-like particles (VLPs), labelled or tagged protein and peptide ligands, labelled whole cells (such as CAR-T cells) and plasma samples from cancer patients.
+Retrogenix has successfully found receptors and targets for labelled small molecules, antibodies, antibody fragments (such as scFvs and Fabs), antibody-drug conjugates (ADCs), viruses and virus-like particles (VLPs), labelled or tagged protein and peptide ligands, labelled whole cells (such as CAR-T cells) and plasma samples from cancer patients.

 Yes.
 For the majority of our screens we fix the cells prior to assessing binding to each over-expressed target.
 As the cells are not alive the toxicity of the ADC payload does not affect the results.

-This depends on the molecular weight and the design of the study, however, typically between 300ug to 3mg will be required.
+This depends on the molecular weight and the design of the study, however, typically between 100ug to 4mg will be required.

 Currently the Retrogenix protein library is expressed in human HEK293 cells in order to ensure correct post-translation modifications, folding and localisation in human cells and produce a physiologically-relevant system.
 Should another system be required for your project then please get in touch to discuss the possibility of a bespoke consultancy project to develop and optimise a new system.